3DS SIMULIA Logotype RGB Blue

 Course Objective

 Rubber and resilient foam are widely used for a variety of applications, such as seals and gaskets, shock mounts, vibration isolators, and tires.
-The mechanical and chemical properties of these materials allow them to act as excellent seals against moisture, pressure, and heat.
+The mechanical and chemical properties of these materials make them excellent seals against moisture, pressure, and heat.
 They also have excellent energy absorption and dissipation capabilities.
+This course provides a brief overview of finite deformations and the material models available in Abaqus, which are used for rubber and resilient foam.
+During the seminar’s lectures and workshops, users will learn about:

 • Use experimental test data to calculate material constants